lucashandekyn/escaperoom/README.md

 ### Installation git
 1. To play the game, clone repository in folder.
 2. Go to main.py and run this file, you should now be playing Boris.
-> you could copy and paste this in a directory you want.
+> You could copy and paste this in a terminal.
 > ```
 > git clone https://github.com/lucashandekyn/escaperoom.git
 > ```